-Stan Neptune is a Penobscot wood carver who demonstrates the harvest of birch roots and the carving of root clubs.
+Stan Neptune, Penobscot, demonstrates the harvest of gray birch and poplar saplings to make root clubs.

 Joe “Hugga” Dana: Penobscot Wood Carver

-Joe “Hugga” Dana is a Penobscot wood carver who demonstrates the carving of walking sticks and snow snakes.
+Joe “Hugga” Dana, Penobscot, demonstrates the carving of walking sticks and snow snakes.

 Jeremy Frey & Ganessa Bryant: Carriers of Culture

-Jeremy Frey, a Passamaquoddy basketmaker, and Ganessa Bryant, a Penobscot basketmaker discuss how they learned, some of their influences, and their concern for the future of the tradition.
+Jeremy Frey, Passamaquoddy, and Ganessa Bryant, Penobscot, are basketmakers who discuss how they learned to make baskets, some of their influences, and their concern for the future of the tradition.

-Clara Keezer is a Passamaquoddy basketmaker who talks about her history as a basketmaker, where she learned new styles and where ideas came from to create new baskets.
+Clara Keezer, Passamaquoddy, a 2002 National Heritage Fellow (National Endowment for the Arts), talks about her history as a basketmaker, where she learned new styles, and where ideas came from to create new baskets.